 - Remind students about the similarities and differences among humans that come from inherited traits.
 Tell them that the class is now going to investigate the amount of variation present in crop plants.

-- Divide students into groups and provide each group with a picture of a field of crop plants, such as corn, beans, etc. Ask each group to make a chart of the similarities and differences they can see between plants in the pictures.
+- Divide students into groups and provide each group with one image from the Row Crop Pictures found in the Essential Files.
+Ask each group to make a chart of the similarities and differences they can see between plants in the pictures.
 Discuss how the amount of variation they observe compares to the amount of variation that can be observed in humans.
 As a class, brainstorm reasons why farmers might not want variation among plants they grow to produce crops.

 - Show each group of students an ear of dried popcorn and an ear of Indian corn.
 If you do not have ears of corn available, you can use pictures or have students compare all of the popcorn seeds and all of the Indian corn seeds that will be used in Activity 2.

 - Ask each group to make a chart of similarities and differences between the kernels on an ear (each kernel is an individual offspring of the plant that produced the ear).
 As a class, discuss their observations.
 Discuss the possible sources of variation (sexual reproduction, open pollination).
 Also compare the traits of the two corn varieties.

 - Explain to the students that in general, it is easier for farmers to manage uniform crops.
 For example, most corn is harvested using a machine called a combine.
 All of the corn is harvested at the same time, so it is best if it all matures at the same time.
 However, sometimes variation is desirable.
 Indian corn is used mostly for ornamental purposes, so variation in the color of the kernels is desirable.

 Activity 2: Living Corn Necklace

 - Tell the students that they will continue their investigation of corn by observing how corn seeds germinate and begin to grow.
 They will observe two varieties, Indian corn and popcorn, that have been selected over time for different traits.